Frequently Asked Questions

 Imagine your body's available energy like a bank account.
 Your breathing isn't supposed to cost you very much when working properly.
 Over time, you can develop movement patterns that increase the cost of doing business living your everyday life.
 When breathing is truly difficult, it takes all the energy you have just to make it through the day, just ask anybody with COPD.
 When you improve how you breathe, you cut the cost of business drastically saving all that valuable energy for the rest of your muscles and systems to use for function.
 When operating optimally, incredible changes can be achieved in the human powered machine that supports our respiration.
 As breathing improves, chronic problems begin to be more manageable and often abate completely.

-Academy West helps to put the big picture together from a functional standpoint.
+We understand chronic.
+Academy West helps to put the big picture together from a functional standpoint using a multi-system analysis.
 The perspective of a physical therapist is unique in the medical community, trained to understand how the different parts of the body work together.
 A multi-system body analysis helps to identify where things are working less efficiently and how that impacts you.
 More complicated conditions require various specialties, but understanding how those specialties tie in to one another is exactly what an ICU therapist is trained to do.
 Academy West is built on the principle that no breathing problem is too deep-rooted or far gone to gain improvement.

+Because you are here to learn.
 A good physical therapist is an educator, and in order to improve your breathing you have to learn with both your brain and your body.
+We make sure that you understand your breathing and why it isn't working.
 Our hands-on approach teaches your body how to move, and we take the time to explain things and so that you can build on that improvement when you leave.
-Being a part of Academy West means arming you with knowledge about how your body works to meet your functional needs.
+Being a part of Academy West means arming each person with knowledge about how your body works to meet your functional needs.

-No. Oregon is an unrestricted Direct Access state for physical therapy, which means patients are allowed to seek evaluation and treatment from any licensed physical therapist without a prescription or referral from a physician.
+No, but it helps you.
+Oregon is an unrestricted Direct Access state for physical therapy, which means patients are allowed to seek evaluation and treatment from any licensed physical therapist without a prescription or referral from a physician.
 However, if you plan on seeking insurance reimbursement, your insurance provider may require a physician's referral which you are more than welcome to obtain.
 You may also chose to self-refer to Academy West.
-When your evaluation is completed, your therapist will send a Letter of Medical Necessity to your physician.
-Once signed, this acts as a prescription for physical therapy and can be submitted to insurance.
-You can also complete the insurance benefits checklist to find out if your insurance requires a prescription or referral, and choose to obtain one prior to your first visit.
+When your evaluation is completed, your therapist can, at your request, send a Letter of Medical Necessity to your physician.
+Once signed, this acts as a prescription for physical therapy and can be submitted to your insurance.
+You can also complete this insurance benefits checklist to find out if your insurance requires a prescription or referral, and choose to obtain one prior to your first visit.